jbsiraudin/jbsiraudin.github.io/blog/2021-07-02-binomial-hades.md

 Description d'Hades, dire que tout le monde y a joué, et que si pas encore joué vous avez de la chance car vous pouvez le decouvrir

-My favorite games are the ones where, like during a good standup comedy bit, every 30 seconds I'm thinking to myself "Oh, that's smart".
-And for me, **Hades** is the quintessential "oh that's smart" game.
+My favorite games are the ones where, like during a good standup comedy bit, every minute a new punchline is dropped and I'm thinking to myself "Oh shit, that's fun and smart".
+And **Hades** is definitely one of these games.

 Demo to calculate the number of arrangements of rooms (with variations of charon's well, treasure, mirrors) in one floor.